mavka1207/lets-play/README.md

 ### Registering with a Role

-To register a user with a specific role (e.g., ADMIN), include the `role` field in your request body:
+To register a user with a specific role (e.g., ADMIN or USER), include the `role` field in your request body:

 ```json
 {